Social Capital

 This indicator presents the proportion of those 18 years and over agreeing or strongly agreeing that central and local government agency decisions are in the best interests of their city or district, as reported in the Canterbury Wellbeing Survey.

-The figure shows that the proportion of respondents who indicated that they agree or strongly agree that central and local government agencies make decisions in the best interests of their city or district, in greater Christchurch, has increased from 34.6 percent in 2018 to 38.5 percent in 2019 and 43.4 percent in 2020.
-Both of these increases are statistically significant.
+The figure shows that the proportion of respondents who indicated that they agree or strongly agree that central and local government agencies make decisions in the best interests of their city or district, in greater Christchurch, increased steadily from 34.6 percent in 2018 to 43.4 percent in 2020 (a statistically significant difference).
+However, the proportion of respondents that indicated that central and local government agencies make decisions in the best interests declined statistically significantly from 2020 to 2022 (33.3% in 2022).

-The figure shows, across the time series, that lower proportions of Christchurch City respondents indicate having confidence in central and local government agencies’ decision-making processes (33.6%, 2018; 37.1%, 2019; 42%, 2020), compared to Waimakariri District and Selwyn District respondents, although this difference was only statistically significant for Selwyn District in 2019 and for Waimakariri District in 2020.
+The figure shows, across the time series, that lower proportions of Christchurch City respondents indicate having confidence in central and local government agencies’ decision-making processes, compared to Waimakariri District and Selwyn District respondents (31.5%, 43.9%, and 34.4% in 2022, respectively).
+The difference was statistically significant for Selwyn District in 2019 and 2020, and for Waimakariri District in 2020 and 2022.

-The figure shows the differences by income in the proportion of respondents who indicated their confidence in agencies to make decisions in the best interests of their city or district.
-In 2018 and 2019, there were no statistically significant differences by income, whereas in 2020 the proportion of respondents with annual household incomes $60,001–$100,000 and over $100,000 indicating their confidence in agencies were statistically significantly higher than for those with annual household incomes of $30,001–$60,000.
+The figure shows the differences by income in the proportion of respondents who indicated their confidence in agencies to make decisions in the best interests of their city or district, from 2018 to 2022.
+In 2020 the proportion of respondents with annual household incomes $60,001–$100,000 and over $100,000 indicating their confidence in agencies were statistically significantly higher than for those with annual household incomes of $30,001–$60,000, however, in 2022, there were no statistically significant differences between the household income groups.

 The figure shows that a higher proportion of respondents without a long-term health condition or disability indicated their confidence in agencies, compared to respondents with a long-term health condition or disability (aged under 65 years and 65 years and over).
-However, only the difference between respondents without a long-term health condition or disability and respondents aged under 65 years with a long-term health condition or disability was statistically significant (45.5% and 34% in 2020, respectively).
+However, only the difference between respondents without a long-term health condition or disability and respondents aged under 65 years with a long-term health condition or disability was statistically significant in 2022 (35.1% and 26.7%, respectively).

 Data Sources